THC is Powerful Medicine for Asthma & Cystic Fibrosis

 One important question arises from the above argument, and it deals with other lung diseases.
 If THC has such therapeutic potential for asthma, what about other devastating lung diseases?
 One such example is cystic fibrosis, which is one of the most prevalent lethal autosomal recessive disorders.
 It occurs due to a mutation of a particular gene, called CFTR.
 How can THC mitigate this genetic defect?
 To answer this question, the aspects of lung and whole-body physiology affected by cystic fibrosis need to be discussed.
 Firstly, pulmonary dysfunction is one of the primary causes of morbidity and mortality, and as observed for asthma, THC acts a s a bronchodilator and an anti-cough agent, thus improving lung function.

 Secondly, loss of appetite and malnutrition are additional aspects of cystic fibrosis leading to morbidity and mortality.
 THC has been shown to improve appetite and CB1 receptor activation has been used to combat weight loss and anorexia in cancer and AIDS patients.
 Thirdly, the inflammatory aspect of cystic fibrosis is the very mechanism by which lung tissue destruction occurs.
-Anti-inflammatory properties of THC would thus prevent this loss of lung tissue, further supporting proper lung function.
+Anti-inflammatory properties of THC therefore prevents the loss of lung tissue, further supporting proper lung function.

-Taken together, the multi-pronged effectiveness of THC on various aspects of lung diseases, such as asthma and cystic fibrosis, argues for a valuable candidate as a therapeutic strategy.
+THC has a multi-pronged effectiveness on various aspects of lung diseases, such as asthma and cystic fibrosis.
+Therefore it could be a valuable candidate as a therapeutic strategy.
 The method of delivery would likely ideally be a smoke-free inhalant, which in appropriate doses (100 micrograms) acts locally in the lungs and does not cross into the bloodstream.
-Whether this regimen is most superior remains to be tested in large-scale controlled clinical trials, in both the adult and pediatric populations.
-Indeed, it does appear promising, since no side effects were observed.
+This regimen still needs testing in large-scale controlled clinical trials, for both the adult and pediatric populations.
+Consequently, since no side effects have presented, it appears promising.